ashleytarifa/3dsemu-compatibility-list/README.md

 ## 📦 What’s in this repository?

-- 🧠 Detailed test results for multiple Citra versions
+- 🧠 Detailed test results for multiple emulators versions
-- 🌈 Visual compatibility ratings using stars or color codes
+- 🌈 Visual compatibility ratings using stars and color codes
 - 📷 (Coming soon) Screenshots and videos of games in action
 - 🤝 A guide for community contributions